coredotbin/hydroxide-docker/README.md

 # hydroxide docker

-This image is used for `okki.hu` services.
+This image is used for `okki.hu` services to provide a proton based smtp server.
+It is based on [hydroxide](https://github.com/emersion/hydroxide) - a lightweight proton bridge implementation.

 # usage

 ## fetch the image

 ```
-docker pull garricasaurus/hydroxide-docker
+docker pull garric/hydroxide-docker
 ```

 ## config dir